+Unless otherwise stated in test description, the frequencies of PCC and SCC in 2UL CA should not be switched and tested in each configuration.

 Uplink RB allocations given in Table 6.1-1 are used throughout this section, unless otherwise stated by the test case.